darchr/gem5/riscvmatched-multiprocessing/README.md

     - `flip`:
     The step is an array of 2 values, where the first value is the `min_value` and the second value is the `max_value`.
 This is useful for parameters that have a boolean value, or a string that has 2 possible values.

+NOTE: it is important to initialize all the components of the board before using the `enumerateParams()` function.
+A potential pain point with the existing code structure is that the caches are usually defined in the `incorporate_cache` function, which means that when you use `enumerateParams()`, you cannot see the params of the cache, because they are initialized at a later point.
+A quick workaround is to define the caches with 1 cache each in the `__init__` function of the cache hierarchy, and they will be overriden with the correct number of caches later.

 ### Define the Workloads to be Used